kartikv97/ENPM661/PROJECT3/README.md

 Exploring nodes...
 ```
 ```
-Cost took to reach the goal is: 395.64675298172733 Backtracking...
+Cost took to reach the goal is: 156.20499351813308 Backtracking...
-Total time taken 160.9800910949707
+Total time taken 200 to 300 seconds
 ```

-For worst case time taken for rigid robot is 201.9800910949707 seconds.
+### Output Video
+The video was sampled at a frame rate of 500 frames per second and hence all the explored nodes are not displayed in the simulation video.
+This was done so as to generate the output video in a reasonable amount of time.
+An image of the final output is also attached which displays all the visited nodes.

 ### Note
 For small distances, after finding the goal point the matplotlib will immediately start the simulation and reach the goal point.
 The goal exploration is not clearly see for small distances.
 For large distances it is clearly seen.

-### Obstacle assumption:
-In obstacle space, for rectangle obstacle which is faced at an angle of 30 degrees, we were getting decimal points as coordinates.
-So we round that to integer as pixel values cannot be decimals.
-As a result, when you give 10 or greater than 10 as clearance, the shape of the rectangle may differ.

 ### Commits
 Due to many test codes we could not make commits to the github repository.